ros2/rmw_cyclonedds/shared_memory_support.md

 The settings in the configuration file above are also the default values when left unspecified and setting them any higher is currently not possible.
 Note that further aligment with DDS QoS is work in progress.
 Currently these options exist alongside QoS settings as additional limits.

+Further information about these options can be found in [manual of the cyclonedds project](https://github.com/eclipse-cyclonedds/cyclonedds/blob/iceoryx/docs/manual/options.md#cycloneddsdomainsharedmemory).

 ## Run an Example

 We can now run the basic [talker/listener example](https://docs.ros.org/en/rolling/Installation/Ubuntu-Development-Setup.html#try-some-examples).